josmar-crwdstffng/angular/aio/content/guide/forms.md

 </div>

-The **Hero Power** select box is also required, but it doesn't need this kind of error handling because the selection box already constrains the selection to valid values.
+The **Hero Power** select box is also required, but it does not need this kind of error handling because the selection box already constrains the selection to valid values.

 To define and show an error message when appropriate, take the following steps.